 As the third full installment of the series, Borderlands: The Pre-Sequel faces a lot more challenges than Borderlands 2 did when it first came out.
 How do you bring more of the same without tiring it out?
 How do you make this feel less like a weird expansion and more like a standalone game?
-All sequels face these challenges, but it gets specially difficult when you have to build upon the stellar Borderlands 2, Mac Gamer HQ’s 2012 Game of the Year.
+All sequels face these challenges, but it gets especially difficult when you have to build upon the stellar Borderlands 2.
 For developer, 2K Australia, the answer seemed to make choices that were safe but interesting.
 But did it pay off?
 And even if it did, is the Mac version of the game up to the task?

 You can get it from the Mac App Store.